Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Ringstad was on a voyage from Cardiff to St. John, N. B. with a cargo of 2600 tons china clay, having departed Belfast Lough on Jan.
-13-1942, joining Convoy ON 56 (see link to ON convoys provided above - note that Page 2 states her destination was St. John's, N.F.).
+Together with Alaska, Andrea Brøvig, Leiesten, Pan Norway (both sunk - follow links for details), Polarsol, Solstad, Topdalsfjord and Vardefjell, Ringstad now joined the westbound Convoy ON 56, originating in Liverpool on Jan.
+12-1942, dispersed on the 16th (again, see ships in all ON convoys).
+She was on a voyage from Cardiff to St. John, N. B. with a cargo of 2600 tons china clay, having departed Belfast Lough on Jan.
+13 (note that Page 2 gives her destination as St. John's, N.F.).
 Due to several days of stormy weather she had lost touch with the convoy and was alone on Jan.
 24 when she was torpedoed and sunk by U-333 (Cremer), 45 50N 51 04W (off Cape Race).
-She had received a radio message the day before that the Norwegian M/T Leiesten had been torpedoed about 100 miles from their position, and more or less in their intended route, so she had immediately altered course (like Ringstad, Leiesten is also listed in Convoy ON 56).
+She had received a radio message the day before that the Norwegian Leiesten had been torpedoed about 100 miles from their position, and more or less in their intended route, so she had immediately altered course.
 According to the captain's report this new course would take them about 80 n. miles south of Cape Race and about 70 miles north of their intended route.

 The torpedo struck on the starboard side between hatch No. 2 and 3, causing a powerful explosion and she sank down with the foreship.
 The aft port lifeboat filled with water and was ruined, but all on board got safely away in the 3 remaining boats.
-After Ringstad had gone down (in abt.
-20 minutes) the U-boat came up; from the tower someone pointed in the direction of the nearest land, then disappeared.
+After Ringstad had gone down (in about 20 minutes) the U-boat came up and from the tower someone pointed in the direction of the nearest land, before the boat disappeared.

 See also link to the external website re USS Swanson provided at the end of this page, which includes a report on the rescue of Ringstad's survivors, as well as the names of those rescued (including the captain's dog Prinz, who was later presented to Swanson's captain) and a brief report on the sinking.